-Due to the recent outbreak of Canine Influenza in Chicago, and at least one reported case of flu in Wisconsin, Westgate Pet Clinic is now recommending that all dogs that go to dog parks, kennels, and dog shows be immunized against Canine Influenza.
+Due to the recent outbreak of Canine Influenza throughout the Midwest, Westgate Pet Clinic is now recommending that all dogs that go to dog parks, kennels, and dog shows be immunized against Canine Influenza.

 Here are some important facts about Canine flu:

 - According to the American Veterinary Medical Association (AVMA), the flu virus is highly contagious.
 "Almost all dogs exposed to CIV will become infected, and the majority (80%) of infected dogs develop flu-like illness.
 The mortality (death) rate is low (less than 10%)."
 Dogs that are very young, very old, and immune compromised dogs are at higher risk of complications from flu.

 - Symptoms of canine influenza include: lethargy, cough, fever and nasal discharge.

 Blue Green Algae is the common name for Cyanobacteria.
 Most types of algae are not a problem.
 Blue Green Algae, however, is very toxic.

 What does Blue Green Algae look like?
 Blue green algae does not float ON the water, it is distributed WITHIN the water.
 The algae that floats on top is typically duckweed, which is not toxic.
 Blue Green Algae laden water is not clear and generally takes on a deep dark green color.
 Usually Blue Green Algae is found in the shallow bay of lakes, slews or ponds.